rkiang/Kiang_Ryan_Run_With_It_CaseStudy/README.md

   - About 50% complete with application MVP.
   - A lot of the user stories below are smaller implementations.
   - Overall picture is clearer and coding is easier as I continue.

-### Application will be a fitness tracking utility application.

 ## User stories:
 - <strike>As a user, I want to create and login into a personal account, so I can keep records of my fitness routine.</strike>